A high-order compact finite difference scheme and precise integration method based on modified Hopf-Cole transformation for numerical simulation of n-dimensional Burgers' system: The n-dimensional Hopf-Cole transformation

 \subsection{The simplification of initial value problem}

 For some initial value problems, Fourier series solutions of Hopf-Cole transformation will converge very slowly, which dramatically increases the complexity of the calculation.
-In this subsection, we simplify the initial value condition of n-dimensional(one-dimensional, two-dimensional, three-dimensional) Burgers' equation.
+In this subsection, we simplify the initial value condition of n-dimensional(one-dimensional, two-dimensional, three-dimensional) Burgers' equation. {In 2016, Gao et al. \cite{Gao2016} gave numerical modification of analytical solution for two and three dimensional Burgers' equation.
+Their modification is similar to our simplification, but Gao et al. did not provide one-dimensional case.
+Therefore, the following two-dimensional and three-dimensional improvements refer to the ideas put forward by Gao et al.}

-\subsubsection{one-dimensional modification}
+\subsubsection{One-dimensional modification}

 Researchers have proposed the one-dimensional Burgers' equation with the following initial and boundary condition \cite{Kadalbajoo2006,Jiwari2015,Jiwari2012,Seydaoglu2018,G.W.Wei1998}